Monitoring 11 sources · Updated daily

 Covers Allen-Bradley, FactoryTalk, Logix, and related industrial automation products.

-Each advisory is enriched with CVSS scores from NVD, exploitation data from CISA's KEV catalog, and EPSS probability scores from FIRST.org.
+Each advisory is enriched with CVSS scores from NVD, exploitation data from CISA's KEV catalog, EPSS probability scores from FIRST.org, and proof-of-concept and Metasploit module availability from public exploit databases.

 // reading the feed